How to get life insurance with lung conditions

 If you’re a current smoker and have a lung condition, or if you require supplemental oxygen, Mutual of Omaha is likely your best choice.

-Mutual of Omaha has a guaranteed issue whole life insurance option, and can offer up to $25,000 in coverage, even if you’re managing a higher-risk lung condition.
+Mutual of Omaha has a guaranteed issue life insurance option, a type of whole life insurance that offers near-certain approval and doesn’t require a medical exam or medical questionnaire.
+It offers up to $25,000 in coverage, even if you’re managing a higher-risk lung condition, but it’s only available to people age 45 and older.

 →Learn more about guaranteed issue life insurance